LogicStamp/logicstamp-context/SECURITY.md

   Review these changes to ensure they align with your project's needs.

-- **Automatic `LLM_CONTEXT.md` creation**: Both `stamp init` and `stamp context` (on first run in interactive mode) will prompt you to create an `LLM_CONTEXT.md` file in your project root.
+- **Automatic `LLM_CONTEXT.md` creation**: The `stamp init` command will prompt you to create an `LLM_CONTEXT.md` file in your project root.
 This file is only created if you answer yes.
 Your preference is saved for future runs.
+The `stamp context` command respects these preferences and never prompts (CI-friendly).
 Review this file to ensure it contains appropriate information for your project.

 - **Review generated context**: Before sharing `context.json` files, review them to ensure they don't contain sensitive information (API keys, passwords, etc.).

 - **Keep dependencies updated**: Regularly update `logicstamp-context` and its dependencies to receive security patches.

+## Handling Sensitive Information

+🔒 **Sensitive Data / Credentials Handling**

+LogicStamp Context does not perform automatic redaction or removal of sensitive information (passwords, API keys, user data, secrets).
+If such data exists in your source code, it may appear in the generated context bundles.
+Always review context files before sharing them with external tools or LLMs.

+We strongly recommend avoiding hard-coded credentials and using environment variables or secret management tools.

 ## Security Considerations